-Schedule X, California Explanation of Amended Return Changes - For taxable years beginning on or after January 1, 2017, use Schedule X to determine any additional amount you owe or refund due to you, and to provide reason(s) for amending your previously filed income tax return.
-For additional information, see "Instructions for Filing a 2022 Amended Return".
+Schedule X, California Explanation of Amended Return Changes - Use Schedule X to determine any additional amount you owe or refund due to you, and to provide reason(s) for amending your previously filed income tax return.
+For additional information, see "Instructions for Filing a 2023 Amended Return.